 Reebok One Cushion 3.0 Review Facts

-The Reebok One Cushion 3.0 is a lightweight neutral road running shoe.
+This Reebok model is a lightweight neutral road running shoe.
 Designed to help athletes run faster, this shoe uses technologies to increase responsiveness and give the perfect fit.
 The lugged cushioning in the sole helps give soft landings and springy takeoffs.
 The triple-foam fusion uses C43 for shock absorption, R52 for propulsion, and G48 for smooth transitions.
 The Smoothfuse mesh reduces the risk of irritation, hot spots, and blisters.
 The NanoWeave straps lock in the midfoot and the TPU heel counter stabilizes the heel.
 The popular low-cut design allows the ankle to move freely, and the reflective materials give visibility in low-light conditions such as early mornings, evenings, or foggy weather.
 If you’re a neutral runner looking for a lightweight and comfortable daily running shoe, the One Cushion 3.0 could be the shoe for you!

 The outsole is made of rubber.
 It uses lugged piston technology that looks like pods to give an extra level of cushioning and responsiveness, and also keeps the weight of the shoe low.
 The rubbers have different densities, with the hardest in the heel to impact during landings, softer rubber in the midfoot, and the softest in the forefoot for added traction.
 The decoupled heel works with the Contact Zone in the midsole to help absorb shock.
 The outsole is firm enough to support the foot, yet the grooves add enough flexibility to allow fast and easy movement.
 Although advertised as a road running shoe, testers found that the treads get good traction on trails as well.
 Most testers did not have problems with durability, but a few experienced peeling after a few runs.